nxp-imx/imx-sm/sm/doc/rn_cl.md

 In addition, this change modifies the way board controls are indexed.
 Before they were added to the end of device controls.
 The problem is this requires their value change anytime new device controls are added.
 This was changed to move board controls to start at 0x8000.
 This remapping is handled in the SCMI code layer and does not impact the board port.
 It does require board control indexes passed via SCMI from agents be changed this once but should not be something that has to occur in the future.

 Customers will need to update the indexes used in agent code.
-WiIl also need to regenerate their config headers from cfg files.
+Also need to regenerate config headers from cfg files.

 SM-82: Create reset reason for SM error/exit {#RN_DETAIL_SM_82}
 ----------

 Created a new reset reason (DEV_SM_REASON_SM_ERR) to indicate the SM has errored.
 This will record the reset reason and reset the system.
 Called within the SM via SM_Error().
 Also called if main() exits.
 The status code is stored in errId.
 If possible, the first extension word will contain the PC of the function that called SM_Error() or exit().

+Note this required changing BRD_SM_Exit() to pass a PC.
+Customers will have to make the same change to their board port code.

 SM-83: IOMUXC header incorrectly overwrites the JTAG TDI mux {#RN_DETAIL_SM_83}
 ----------